 - Eat healthy, exercise, rest, and maintain hygiene as these are the basics one should do daily for themselves

 - Go to a place that’s quiet and reflect

 - Read/meditate/pray/walk/garden/swim/go out to dinner/go to a movie/play video games

 - Journal about your experiences (for your eyes only)

-- Treat yourself to a goodie now –and-then to reward yourself for your coping.
+- Treat yourself to a goodie now-and-then to reward yourself for your coping.
 Worry stones can help relieve stress.

 - If you have children who are affected, make sure they take care of themselves and do activities with them alone and stay on top of how they are doing at school or at work.
 Get a recovery coloring book to help them cope

 - Be kind to yourself